ministryofjustice/hmpps-interventions-ops/README.md

-# hmpps-interventions-pipeline
+# hmpps-interventions-ops

-Deals with ensuring the continuous integration and deployment pipeline for interventions components stays healthy beyond development environment
+Tools used by the interventions dev team in day-to-day operations.

 ## Statuses